 Chief Marketing Officer

-Frank brings more than 23 years experience as a serial entrepreneur and corporate executive with 10 years of executive leadership in business strategy, digital marketing, and digital/AI transformation strategy experience effectively integrating business & marketing initiatives into the space and technology industries.
-An expat with global strategy and marketing experience in Asia, Africa, and Europe, Frank’s philosophy is to connect People, Products, Process, and Technology.
-Initially into the space industry then transitioning in emerging technologies such as cloud, IoT, big data and artificial intelligence, Frank now returns to the space industry.
-Previous project responsibilities include leadership roles in change management, growth marketing, digital transformation strategy, and authoring a digital cloud ecosystem platform to build a community and enhance emerging technology adoption.
-His recent accomplishments include participation in the IBM Watson AI XPRIZE, NASA iTech and MD5 (Department of Defense) startup competitions.
-Frank is a frequent speaker and thought leader on artificial intelligence transformation strategy speaking at events such as Digital Transformation World, AI Summit and CES.
+Frank brings more than 23 years experience as a serial entrepreneur and corporate executive with 10 years of executive leadership in business strategy, digital marketing, and digital transformation / artificial intelligence strategy experience effectively integrating business & digital initiatives into the space and technology industries.
+An expat with global digital strategy and marketing experience in Asia, Africa, and Europe, Frank’s philosophy is to connect People, Products, Process, and Technology.
+Initially beginning his career in the space industry then transitioning into emerging technologies such as cloud, IoT, big data and artificial intelligence, Frank now returns to the space industry to bring space and AI together.
+Previous project responsibilities include leadership roles in change management, artificial intelligence integration, digital transformation strategy, growth marketing, and authoring a digital cloud ecosystem platform to build a community and enhance emerging technology adoption.
+His recent accomplishments include participation in the IBM Watson AI XPRIZE, 2x participant in NASA iTech and MD5 (Department of Defense) startup programs.
+Frank is a frequent speaker and thought leader on artificial intelligence transformation strategy speaking at Digital Transformation World 2019, B2B Marketing Leaders Forum 2019, Content Marketing Summit 2019, and AI Summit 2019.
 He is recognized and featured in Inc. Magazine, CNET, CBS, Geek News, Space News, Aviation Week and winner of numerous Communicator Awards, a Silver Anvil Award, & two-time SBA Award.
 Frank holds a Master of Business Administration from the University of Houston and a Bachelor of Science degree in Advertising from the University of Texas at Austin.

 Michael is a 37-year veteran of NASA’s human spaceflight program.
 Immediately after graduating from college Michael began his career at Rockwell International Space Division in Los Angeles as a member of the Space Shuttle mission analysis and integration team.
 He provided engineering support to the first several Space Shuttle missions from 1981 through 1985 and then transferred to NASA’s Johnson Space Center (JSC) in Houston, Texas as a member of the Flight Operations Directorate, the heart of NASA’s human spaceflight operations team.
 For the next 30 years he held positions of increasing technical and management responsibility within both Space Shuttle and International Space Station (ISS) programs that encompassed the entire life of the Shuttle program, the assembly of the ISS, and its transition to full operational capability as an orbiting laboratory.
 Michael earned a Bachelor’s degree in Aerospace Engineering from Penn State University and a Master’s degree in Space Science from the University of Houston.